lookit/lookit-api/docs/source/contributor-guidelines.rst

 ==================================
-Lookit Guidelines for Contributors
+Guidelines for Contributors
 ==================================

 Interested in helping write the code behind the Lookit platform?
 Thanks for supporting open source science!
 The Lookit project has three different code repos.
-The content of this page applies to all of the repos: `lookit-api` (Lookit site), `ember-lookit-frameplayer` (system for displaying experiments), and `exp-addons` (specific frames, subrepo of ember-lookit-frameplayer).
+The content of this page applies to all of the repos: ``lookit-api`` (Lookit site), ``ember-lookit-frameplayer`` (system for displaying experiments), and ``exp-addons`` (specific frames, subrepo of ember-lookit-frameplayer).

 This page describes the process any would-be contributor should plan to use.
 We have included some beginner-friendly details in case you are new to open source projects.

-At a high level, you should plan to make feature-specific branches off of the `develop` branch of a local copy of the code running on your own machine.
+At a high level, you should plan to make feature-specific branches off of the ``develop`` branch of a local copy of the code running on your own machine.
 This will keep the codebase as clean as possible.
-Before submitting a PR, merge in the most recent changes from the `develop` branch.
+Before submitting a PR, merge in the most recent changes from the ``develop`` branch.

 Getting started
 ~~~~~~~~~~~~~~~~~~~